-In order to protect the Company's legitimate business interests, you agree, as a condition of the extension of the Term as provided herein and in exchange for the compensation and benefits provided hereunder, to which you are not otherwise entitled, to enter into the Non-Competition, Non-Solicitation, Confidentiality and Assignment of Inventions Agreement (the "Confidentiality Agreement") attached as Exhibit A hereto.
-You must sign and return the Confidentiality Agreement in connection with the execution of this Amendment.
+As part of your employment with the Company, you shall be exposed to, and provided with, valuable confidential and trade secret information concerning the Company and its present and prospective clients.
+As a result, in order to protect the Company's legitimate business interests, you agree, as a condition of your employment on the terms of this Agreement, to enter into the Employee Non-Competition, Non-Solicitation, Confidentiality and Assignment of Inventions Agreement (the "Confidentiality Agreement") attached as Exhibit A hereto.
+You must sign and return the Confidentiality Agreement in connection with the execution of this Agreement.